|

 SUMMARY OF COURSE CONTENT:

-This course considers various points of intersection between philosophical ethics and religion.
+This course considers various points of intersection between philosophical ethics and religion, centered especially on the question of what it is to live a good life.
 Together we will study exemplars of the three major types of ethical theory: consequentialism, deontology, and virtue ethics.
 We will encounter what are likely to be unfamiliar conceptions of God from the history of ideas, and we will reflect deeply on the relation between God and questions of moral justification.
+We will also study philosophy's contributions on topics which are of religious significance, like procreation, diet, tradition, meaning in life, and death.

 |